Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ## Step 5: Create New Self-Signed Certs for Your Project

 * Open the appropriate file in a text editor:
-    * **For Mac/Ubuntu/CentOS/etc:** `./scripts/proxy/ssl-certs/local.sh`
+    * **For Mac/Ubuntu/CentOS/etc:** "./scripts/proxy/ssl-certs/local.sh"
-    * **For Microsoft Windows:** `./scripts/proxy/ssl-certs/local-windows-only.sh`
+    * **For Microsoft Windows:** "./scripts/proxy/ssl-certs/local-windows-only.sh"

 * Follow the in-line instructions to add your project's name to the appropriate areas.
     * Once finished, save and close the file.

-* _Using the same open terminal:_, navigate to `/pathto/yourprojectnamehere/scripts/proxy/ssl-certs/`
+* _Using the same open terminal:_, navigate to "/pathto/yourprojectnamehere/scripts/proxy/ssl-certs/"
-    * `cd /pathto/yourprojectnamehere/scripts/proxy/ssl-certs/`
+    * `cd ./scripts/proxy/ssl-certs/`

+* Change the permissions on the script to make it executable
     * **For Mac/Ubuntu/CentOS/etc:** `chmod +x local.sh`
     * **For Microsoft Windows:** `chmod +x local-windows-only.sh`

-* The following command will generate new self-signed SSL keys using your `yourprojectnamehere.localdomain` domain.
+* Run the following command to generate new self-signed SSL keys using your "yourprojectnamehere.localdomain" domain.
 This now secures the local site.
     * **For Mac/Ubuntu/CentOS/etc:** `./local.sh`
     * **For Microsoft Windows:** `./local-windows-only.sh`
-    * The generated keys can now be found in `./config/proxy/ssl-certs`
+    * The generated keys can now be found in:
+        * `cd ../../../config/proxy/ssl-certs`

 * Add the SSL .pem and .key file names generated from running the above script to the `./config/proxy/traefik.local.toml` file.
+    * `cd ..`
+    * Open `traefik.local.toml` in a text editor.
-    * Example:
+    * **Example:**
         * `certFile = "/certs/yourprojectnamehere.localdomain.pem"`
         * `keyFile = "/certs/yourprojectnamehere.localdomain.key"`

 ---